Shahane-Vaishnavi/Training-/README.md

 # Training-

-This was a demo file
-Creacted for a demo to see how readme words
+This a created for a cheking the how update i'm and the practice of all languages